ogobrecht/plex/README.md

 CHANGELOG

-- 1.3.0 (2019-06-xx)
+- 2.0.0 (2019-06-xx)
-    - Make package independend from APEX to be able to export schema object DDL and table data without an APEX installation
+    - Package is now independend from APEX to be able to export schema object DDL and table data without an APEX installation
+      - ATTENTION: The return type of functions BackApp and Queries_to_CSV has changed from `apex_t_export_files` to `plex.tab_export_files`
     - New parameters to filter for object types
     - New parameters to change base paths for backend, frontend and data
 - 1.2.1 (2019-03-13)